jchin1968/presentations/deck/2018-10_unit-testing/slides.md

 - Custom field with a textarea and dropdown box to select the transformer
 - attach field to a content type

+???
+- don't get too concern with how the field is created or how the transformer plugins are automatically detected
+- focus on Text Transformer plugins in src/Plugin/TextTransformer

 ---
 # Demo
 - Demonstrate the field